Skip to the content.

 CUT&RUN

 While standard ChIP-seq peak callers like MACS2 are commonly used for calling peaks from CUT&RUN data, there are concerns that the low read depths and low background levels can render standard peak callers vulnerable to increased false postives.
-For example, with a sparse background read distribution if there is any spurious background observed it could be identifed as a peak.
 To address this, the Henikoff group has developed a tool called SEACR (Sparse Enrichment Analysis for CUT&RUN) which provides an analysis strategy that uses the global distribution of background signal to calibrate a simple threshold for peak calling.

 Image source: “Peak calling by Sparse Enrichment Analysis for CUT&RUN chromatin profiling”